Yes, there’s vegan food at the CNE in Toronto!

+Updated: August 2019.
 Every year, there are more wacky foods and wild meals to eat at the Canadian National Exhibition in Toronto.
-Generally, these are bizarre animal products and unhealthy, deep fried dishes.
+Generally, these are bizarre foods made from animal products and unhealthy, deep fried dishes.
 There’s a burger with ramen noodles substituting as the bun.
 There’s even a place called the Bug Bistro where every dish features crickets as the main delicacy.
 Uhmmm…I’ll pass!
-It’s easy to come to the conclusion that at an exhibition like this, vegetarian dishes aren’t an option.
-However, there are lots of vegan food options at the CNE appeasing those with dietary restrictions or for those simply seeking healthier meals.
-There’s even an entirely vegan food stand!
+It’s easy to come to the conclusion that at an exhibition like this, vegan meals aren’t an option.
+Did you know that there are lots of vegan food options at the CNE?
+The choices are growing every single year that we visit, looking for the best CNE food that’s vegan.

 Want to travel more?